bwaismeyer/MOS_demo/README.md

 If that fails, you can manually start the application via `shiny::runApp()` ( see the help documentation for `runApp()` for details).

-## Deploying the MOS Instance to Amazon Web Services (AWS) Free Tier
+## Deploying the MOS instance to Amazon Web Services (AWS) Free Tier
 At this point, this document will walk through how to deploy to one of the servers available on Amazon's free service tier, specifically [Amazon's EC2 service](http://aws.amazon.com/ec2/?sc_channel=PS&sc_campaign=acquisition_US&sc_publisher=google&sc_medium=ec2_b&sc_content=ec2_e&sc_detail=amazon.ec2&sc_category=ec2&sc_segment=53611778562&sc_matchtype=e&sc_country=US&s_kwcid=AL!4422!3!53611778562!e!!g!!amazon.ec2&ef_id=VTlq7QAAAQOLjYDQ:20150511210335:s).